KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 OLAP template building
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the cube has been created, you need to build a template which maps the cube to the analytical document.
 To accomplish this goal the user must manually edit the template.
-The template is an XML file telling Knowage OLAP engine how to navigate the OLAP cube and has a structure like the one represented in Code 8.2:
+The template is an XML file telling Knowage OLAP engine how to navigate the OLAP cube and has a structure like the one represented in :numref:`mappingtemplateexample`:

+.. _mappingtemplateexample:
 .. code-block:: xml
     :linenos:
+    :caption: Mapping template example

      <?xml version="1.0" encoding="UTF-8"?>
      <olap>